Quebec Maritimes Junior Hockey League: History

 Starting in 1994, the QMJHL began to expand farther east, outside of Quebec, filling the void in Atlantic Canada after the exodus of American Hockey League franchises, when the AHL had a strong presence in the 1980s and 1990s; all of the Maritime Division cities save for Bathurst, New Brunswick are former homes of AHL franchises.
 To date, Fredericton, New Brunswick is the lone former AHL market that has not established a QMJHL franchise.

 In recent seasons, the QMJHL has been scouting players from the Atlantic Canada region along with a surge in players coming out of the New England area: the QMJHL has territorial rights to draft and recruit players from New England as part of an agreement where players from the United States can be drafted by the CHL league that is in a similar geographic area.

+On March 14, 2021, Kenzie Lalonde became the first woman to provide play-by-play coverage on television for any QMJHL game; the game was between the Halifax Mooseheads, who were hosting, and the Charlottetown Islanders.

 In December 2023, the QMJHL changed its name to the Quebec Maritimes Junior Hockey League and released a new logo.
 The change recognized the league's expansion into the Maritime provinces, whose teams had been a part of the QMJHL for almost 30 years.

 The Newfoundland and Labrador House of Assembly amended labour laws in 2024, to consider junior players as student-athletes and not employees subject to minimum wage, similarly to other provinces in the league.
 The QMJHL returned to Newfoundland for the 2025–26 season, with the relocation of the Acadie-Bathurst Titan to St. John's as the Newfoundland Regiment.